publisha/publisha.github.io/pages/masterpages.md

 In the ‘A-Master’, we should first add a text box as before, but this time we need to insert the Text Variable>Running Header.

 [![Insering or editing the Text Variables'](/images/2017/04/masterpages/image8.png)](/images/2017/04/masterpages/image8.png)

 Now we need to define where this variable gets its value, by going to:

 Type>Text Variables>Define.
 Select the Running Header and then in the dialogue box here, we need to select the paragraph style that the chapter heading is using.

 [!['Running Header' is default named Text Variable ](/images/2017/04/masterpages/image9.png)](/images/2017/04/masterpages/image9.png)

 As you can see there are other changes we can make to the text, if we need.

 [![You will see the name of the Text variable displayed on the master page](/images/2017/04/masterpages/image10.png)](/images/2017/04/masterpages/image10.png)

+###Multiple Running Headers

+The description above will cover a running header delivered from a paragraph style (typically a heading style) but there may be the need to take a variable from a character style.

+In our Shakespeare play, we want the Act and Scene to be available in the header.
+The Act variable is straightforward, because this is a paragraph style and we can use the instructions above.
+The running header for the Scene can also use a paragraph style, however in our work we use 2 different paragraph styles for this;  `scene` is the general style but `firstscene` is used for Scene heading after the Act heading.
+In this scenario we need to add a _character style_ to those elements.
+This character style is merely a named style, it does not need to be used to present a different appearance.

+Once the character style has been created it is very easy to use the `search/replace`method to look for the paragraph styles (scene and firstscene) and then replace the found content with the new character style.
+This character style can then be used as a new variable alongside our variable for the Act.

 ## Overriding Master Page Items